Predicting Graph Signals using Kernel Regression where the Input Signal is Agnostic to a Graph: Kernel Regression over Graphs

 \subsection{Learning an underlying graph}

 In developing KRG, we have so far assumed that the underlying graph is known \textit{apriori} in terms of the graph-Laplacian matrix $\mathbf{L}$.
-Such an assumption may not hold for many practical applications since there is not necessarily one best graph for given networked data.
-This motivates us to develop a joint learning approach where we learn $\mathbf{L}$ and KRG parameter matrix $\mathbf{W}$ (or its dual representation parameter $\mathbf{\Psi}$). {Our goal in this section is to provide a simple means of estimating the graph that helps enhance the prediction performance if a graph is not known apriori.
-We note that a vast and expanding body of literature exists in the domain of estimating graphs from graph signals \cite{graphlearn1,graphlearn2,graphlearn3,graphlearn4,graphlearn5,graphlearn6,graphlearn7,graphlearn8,graphlearn9,kalofolias16}, and any of these approaches may be used as an alternative to the learning approach proposed in this Section.
-Nevertheless, we pursue the approach taken in this Section due to ease of implementation. }
+Such an assumption may not hold true in many practical applications, since there is not necessarily one best graph to describe the given networked data.
+This motivates us to develop a joint learning approach where we learn both the graph-Laplacian $\mathbf{L}$ and the KRG parameter matrix $\mathbf{W}$ (or its dual representation parameter $\mathbf{\Psi}$). {Our goal in this section is to provide a simple means of estimating a graph that helps enhance the prediction performance, if a graph is not known apriori.
+We note that a vast and expanding body of literature exists in the domain of estimating graphs from graph signals \cite{graphlearn2,Dong:2016,graphlearn3,graphlearn4,graphlearn5,graphlearn6,graphlearn7,graphlearn8,graphlearn9,kalofolias16}, and that many of these techniques may be used in the learning approach proposed in this section.
+Nevertheless, we pursue the particular approach taken in this section due to the ease of implementation and the minimal assumptions involved. }

 We propose the minimization of the following cost function to achieve our goal: